wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-content/includes/reports.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the Embedded mode dropdown list set to Edit mode.](../media/report-edit-mode.png)

-The embedded report now has a menu bar across the top of the report.
+The embedded report now has the action bar across the top of the report.
 It includes the **Save** command, which is located in the far right of the report.
 Now, it's possible to change the report and (attempt to) save the edited report.

 > [!NOTE]
 > Attempting to save the report in the Power BI embedded analytics playground will produce an error because it's a sample app.